Shimson Kleuger: World War II

-In 1939, when the World War II broke out, Szymon was 14 years old.
+In 1939, when World War II broke out, Szymon was 14 years old.
 He witnessed the gradual liquidation of the Jewish community in Oświęcim and probably saw the Nazis set fire to and destroy the Great Synagogue in September 1939.
 In 1941, probably together with part of his family, he ended up in the ghetto in Będzin (Bendsburg).
 During the liquidation of the ghetto, he was first sent to the Blechhammer camp (Auschwitz-Birkenau sub-camp in Kędzierzyn-Koźle), and then to the Buchenwald and Gross Rosen camps.
 His KZ number was 179539.

 Although it is not known where he was interned, the rabbi who prepared him for burial confirmed that he had a number used for identification of inmates in German concentration camps on his arm:

 I can't say that means he was in Auschwitz, but he was in one of the camps, for sure.

 As he worked in an Auschwitz sub-camp and Auschwitz was the only Nazi Concentration Camp to use tattoos, he had to have been processed through Auschwitz, therefore he was an inmate of the notorious camp.

 Of the nine Kleuger siblings, only three survived the Holocaust, his brother Mojżesz and sister Bronia.
 After his camp was liberated, Shimson Kleuger went to Sweden.
 Mojżesz and Bronia emigrated to the United States.